 Save Time and Money by Outsourcing Your Credentialing

 It is possible for healthcare providers to do their own credentialing, but the real question is, “Is it a smart business idea?”
-It’s like your IT system — you wouldn’t want to perform your own server upgrade because if you do it wrong, you’re going to risk losing productivity, turning away patients, and then asking a professional to fix it.
-Your credentialing submission is the same way; if it doesn’t go as planned, you end up turning away patients, wasting your staff’s time, and seeking out a credentialing professional to help you do it successfully.
+It is like your IT system — you would not want to perform your own server upgrade because if you do it wrong, you are going to risk losing productivity, turning away patients, and then asking a professional to fix it.
+Your credentialing submission is the same way; if it does not go as planned, you end up not getting paid, wasting your staff’s time, and seeking out a credentialing professional to help you do it successfully.
 You can save your practice time and money by outsourcing from the get-go.
 It’s a win-win for you and your patients when you have an effective affiliation with insurers to get reimbursed.

 Physician Revenue Navigators partners with healthcare practitioners to get their office properly credentialed and keep their revenue cycle moving.
 We support healthcare organizations of all different practice types in all aspects of a healthy revenue lifecycle.
 Contact us to learn more about how we can assist your organization.